Sydney Walk: Botanic Gardens & Hyde Park

 Interior of St Mary’s at Christmas

 With free entry to the permanent collections, a quick visit to the Art Gallery is recommended for anyone with an interest in art.
-There is also a large cafe, interesting gift shop and bathrooms!
+There is also a large cafe, interesting gift shop and clean bathrooms!

 Some notable Australian artists featured in the collection include: